 Visual merchandising affects every customer-facing aspect of your business.
 From your brand voice to customer experience to sales, visual merchandising is much more than just arranging products in an aesthetically appealing way.

-Keeping all the techniques and tricks that this article reviewed in mind will allow you to create a storefront that is not just beautiful but also in line with what your business stands for and the experience you want to create for your customers.
+Keeping all the techniques and tricks that this article reviewed in mind will allow you to create a storefront that is not only beautiful but also in line with what your business stands for and the experience you want to create for your customers.